jakopako/phishapp/README.md

 you can use the `phishmodel/test_app.py` script.

 **Detector:**
-You can directly test the prediction method by invoking the script that contains the `Detector` class with the according parameters.
+You can directly test the prediction method by invoking the script that contains one of the detector classes, which are currently `ScreenshotDetector` and `LogoDetector`.

 ### Remotely
-To test the publicly available API you can use the same script as above (`phishmodel/test_app.py`) but use `http://phishapp.dhondtdoit.ch/predict` as endpoint.
-In `phishapp/` do:
+To test the publicly available API you can use the same script as above (`phishmodel/test_app.py`) but use the domain `phishapp.dhondtdoit.ch` as part of the endpoint.
+E.g., in `phishapp/` do:
 ```
-(phishapp)$ python test_app.py -u http://phishapp.dhondtdoit.ch/predict -p ../example_images/paypal3.png
+(phishapp)$ python test_app.py -u http://phishapp.dhondtdoit.ch/predict -p ../screenshots/paypal3.png
 ```
 Output:
 ```